-This quality standard covers care for healthy women and their babies during pregnancy (up to 42 weeks).
-It covers routine antenatal care in primary, community and hospital settings.
+This quality standard covers the routine antenatal care that women and their babies should receive during pregnancy.
 It describes high-quality care in priority areas for improvement.

 How to use NICE quality standards and how we develop them